EU crises: A state of disunion? | DW | 08.07.2021

 The lack of red lines at a European level coupled with a lack of unity among its governments has also meant that Brussels has found it tough to keep in line several member states that flaunt EU law and show less interest to abide by the rules they agreed to when joining the bloc.
 This has effectively resulted in the emergence of two EUs: a Western one concerned with the rule of law, and an eastern EU concerned with preserving the budgetary allotments from Brussels and dispensing with the terms of the European contract.

-Poland and Hungary have been often found in violation of a host of EU rules and principles, including violations of civil rights, subversion of the rule of law, attacks on media freedom, and discrimination of minorities.
-In the face of unabashed challenges to the EU, Brussels in its various institutions has managed to oppose little or no resistance to what has been repeatedly called democratic backsliding within the EU.
+Poland and Hungary, for example, have been often found in violation of a host of EU rules and principles, including violations of civil rights, subversion of the rule of law, attacks on media freedom, and discrimination of minorities.
+In the face of unabashed challenges to the EU, Brussels in its various institutions has fpund it difficult to efffectively confront what has repeatedly been called democratic backsliding within the EU.

 The Budapest-Warsaw axis has been effective in recruiting far-right politicians with agendas that focus on the curtailment of rights and mechanisms of accountability in the East — as successful models of what they would like to see in the West.